Tabata Timer

 Frequently Asked Questions

-What is the Tabata protocol exactly?
+What is actually the Tabata protocol?

 How do the round pips work?

-How long is the rest between sets?
+What is the duration of rest between sets?

 Is this Tabata timer free?